iamsirmike/firebase-email-password-authentication/README.md

-# firebase-email-password-authentication
+# firebase-email-password-authentication-and-gmail
-A simple firbase authentication with email and password
+A simple firbase authentication with email & password as well as Gmail.
+Created to facilitate a workshop in Kumasi Technical University